-The Azure Search Management REST API is an extension of the Azure Resource Manager and shares its dependencies.
-As such, Active Directory is a prerequisite to service administration of Azure Search.
+The Azure Cognitive Search Management REST API is an extension of the Azure Resource Manager and shares its dependencies.
+As such, Active Directory is a prerequisite to service administration of Azure Cognitive Search.
 All administrative requests from client code must be authenticated using Azure Active Directory before the request reaches the Resource Manager.

-Note that if your application code handles service administration operations as well as data operations on search indexes or documents, you'll be using two authentication approaches for each of the Azure Search service APIs:
+Note that if your application code handles service administration operations as well as data operations on search indexes or documents, you'll be using two authentication approaches for each of the Azure Cognitive Search service APIs:

 Service and key administration, due to the dependency on Resource Manager, relies on Active Directory for authentication.